 - tonnarelli, spaghetti, bucatini, rigatoni (note: four different shapes of pasta).
 They are all good, just don’t overcook it!

 Before I start with the instructions, writing about real carbonara I cannot help thinking of one of my favorite restaurants in Rome, Lo scopettaro.
-I hope you will enjoy at least once their amazing traditional cuisine, including one of the truely authentic carbonara I have ever had!
+I hope you will enjoy at least once their amazing traditional cuisine, including one of the truly authentic carbonara I have ever had!
 And if you love Italian pasta but you prefer tomato-based sauces, don’t move from Rome and cook with me an authentic Amatriciana 😉 Or travel with me to Sicily and try your first authentic pasta alla Norma, with my step-by-step recipe!

 Real carbonara recipe